rabuu/babibapp/README.md

 However, `babibapp`'s security could be improved.
 There's Luft nach oben.

 ## musl cross compilation
-To built a static binary yo may want to compile with `libmusl`.
+To build the server as a static binary you may want to compile to [`musl libc`](https://www.musl-libc.org).
 To make this work you can compile the server in a Alpine Docker environment.
 Use this command: